 A Reminder that UUism is Distinctive, not an “Anything Goes,” Religion

 Our monthly themes focus on a spiritual value that our UU faith has historically honored and calls all of us to embody in our lives.
 At each small group meeting, participants are reminded that our faith promotes a preferred way for us to be in the world.

-Before joining a Soul Matter’s Sharing Circle, we ask that everyone first participate in a four-week Starting Point program offered by Rev. Dr. John Morehouse and Linda Lubin.
+Before joining a Soul Matter’s Sharing Circle, we ask that everyone first participate in a four-week Starting Point program offered by Rev. Dr. John Morehouse.
 Each week focuses on different aspects of Unitarian Universalism, the history of our faith, and of our congregation.
 We will be sharing our spiritual journeys and getting to know one another.
 At the end of the program, the group will be invited to continue to meet monthly as a Soul Matters Sharing Circle.
 Starting Point is offered several times a year.
 Both Starting Point and the Sharing Circles are suitable regardless of whether you are new to our congregation, or a long-time member.

 Engages the monthly Soul Matters theme through creative writing.
 Offered twice a month on Thursdays, two sessions – one daytime and one nighttime.
 Using whatever writing practice you are most comfortable with (journaling, poetry, prose, storytelling), participants share, and support others.
 Deep listening techniques create a safe environment of self-discovery.

 Led by Sari Bodi and Elizabeth MacDonald.